UBC-MDS/programming-in-python-for-data-science/chapters/en/module1.md

 - Are you using `.loc[]`?
 - Are you using the correct dataframe labels?
 Check your spelling and punctuation in row and column labels.
-- Did you slice both columns and rows?
-- Are you using "quotations"?

 </codeblock>